 The 48 Hour Working Week

-- The average is worked out over a 17 week reference period, with 26 weeks in some cases or 52 weeks by agreement and can be calculated on successive 17 week periods rather than a rolling basis if the worker agrees.
-Holiday and sickness need to be taken into account, so a worker cannot be expected to work double following a weeks holiday.
+- The average is worked out over a 17 week reference period.
+With 26 weeks in some cases or 52 weeks by agreement.
+Can be calculated on successive 17 week periods rather than a rolling basis if the worker agrees.
+A holiday and sickness need to take into account.
+So a worker cannot expect to work double following a week’s holiday.

 - The rules do not apply to the self-employed and a few other areas such as junior doctors and the police.